 With the restrictions in your community, as a farmer you might not be able to move any crop surplus off your farm to sell.
 Seeds, tools and other inputs are harder to get and workers can’t or won’t travel to work.

 People are already changing what or when they eat

 Money is running out fast, so you’re eating less often and feeding your family cheaper food like maize or rice.
 They are less nutritious and you’re risking malnutrition for everyone, including the baby due in a few months, but at least your family has something to eat.

 People are selling equipment or assets to feed their families

 If restrictions go on much longer, you can’t earn income, have no savings and live in a country with no social safety net.
 You may need to sell valuable livestock or tools for food.
 It may take a few of years to recover without them, but you can’t think about that now.

 Sources: Global Report on Food Crises – World Food Programme, April 2020.

 The Impact of COVID-19 on Food Security and Nutrition, United Nations, June 2020.

-Canadian Foodgrains Bank is Charity Intelligence top ten impact charity and is a partnership of 15 church based agencies working together to end global hunger.
-Working with locally based agencies in over thirty seven countries to meet emergency food needs as well as helping create long term solutions to hunger, Foodgrains is on the front lines of responding to the food security issues created by the pandemic across the developing world.
+Canadian Foodgrains Bank is a Charity Intelligence top ten impact charity.
+It is a partnership of 15 church based agencies working together to end global hunger.
+Working with locally based agencies in over thirty seven countries to meet emergency food needs as well as helping create long term solutions to hunger, Foodgrains Bank is on the front lines of responding to the food security issues that the pandemic exacerbated across the developing world.